Braysen-Good/scientific-visualization/README.md

   * ipycanvas
 ## Other  Dependecies:
   * Physicell (For Data)
-  * Node.js (version 12 or greater)
+  * Node.js (Version 12 or Greater)

 ## Data
-Place the Physicell data files (.mat,.xml,.svg) into an output folder which resides within the working directory of your interactive notebook.<br>
+Place the PhysiCell data files (.mat,.xml,.svg) into an output folder which resides within the working directory of your interactive notebook.<br>
-within the `Environment.ipynb` file, adjust the path of the output folder.
+Within the `Environment.ipynb` file, adjust the path of the output folder.
 `env = viewSimulation('./<Path To Output>', width=800, height=800)`
 Example File Structure